ranjanthisside/GROUP-MAY-A/README.md

 Hello, this is Prabhakar Ranjan.
 I am currently in first year, Electrical Engineering department at Haldia Institute of Technology.
 I belong to Rajganj, Dhanbad, Jharkhand.
 I've done my schooling(10pth and 12th) from Jawahar Navodaya Vidyalaya, Dhanbad.

+I am a part of the video editing team at ISTE HIT SB.

 Hobbies:-
 video editing
 programming